Climate Justice Alliance

 Our members have won significant victories against polluting and extractive industries, preventing new carbon emissions from reaching our atmosphere.
 We are building local alternatives that center traditional ecological and cultural knowledge and create a pathway for a regenerative future.

-We are locally, tribally, and regionally-based racial and economic justice organizations of Indigenous Peoples, African American, Latinx, Asian Pacific Islander, and poor white communities who share legacies of racial and economic oppression and social justice organizing.
+We are locally, tribally, and regionally-based racial and economic justice organizations of Indigenous Peoples, Black, Latinx, Asian Pacific Islander, and poor white communities who share legacies of racial and economic oppression and social justice organizing.

 Alliance for Appalachia